dannywillems/o1vm-test/README.md

 It is exactly what we need with zkVM: we want to reimplement syscalls to talk with the external world.

+To run proof-systems in o1vm, we will need to make one version of proof-systems without std.
+It would be the endgoal of this project.
+By using a no-std version of proof-systems, and a no-std light client like [helios](https://github.com/a16z/helios), we can have a bridge from Ethereum to Mina.

 ## Disassembler for RISC-V

 ### RISC-V GNU toolchain